 A Summer to Remember

-This historical romance is a paperback edition that was published by Dell on March 4, 2003 and has 361 pages.
+historical romance that was published by Dell on March 4, 2003 and has 361 pages.

 Explore it on Goodreads or Amazon.